Skip to content

 Cloning the GitHub source code

 openITCOCKPIT uses git as a version control system.
-The repository is publicly hosted on GitHub.
+The repositories are publicly hosted on GitHub:

-Although not strictly necessary, it is strongly recommended that you create a personal fork of the official openITCOCKPIT repository.
+Although not strictly necessary, it is strongly recommended that you create personal forks of both the front-end and back-end repositories.
+This will allow you to create pull requests and submit your changes to the openITCOCKPIT project.

 However, if you want to contribute to the openITCOCKPIT project, this is a prerequisite.
 If you only intend to look at the source code or you don't have a GitHub account, you can simply clone the official openITCOCKPIT repository.